Shaping the future of surgery

 - An invitation to the Award ceremony and dinner with a guest

 - A BJS Academy webinar

-The Award forms part of the BJS Society’s international outreach programme.
-They have therefore pledged to donate to surgical educational development and the BJS Society Charity Committee for 2023.
+The Award forms part of the BJS Foundation’s international outreach programme.
+They have therefore pledged to donate to surgical educational development and the BJS Foundation Charity Committee.